serghiou/best-of-data-science/README.md

 **[stargazer.](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf)** Package.
 Tutorial.
 A great package to automatically produce summary tables in HTML or LaTeX ready for publication.

+**[skimr.](https://github.com/ropensci/skimr)** Package.
+Tutorial.
+Produce pretty summary tables where the last column represents a histogram of the data.
+It can output directly into R and as an HTML table.

+**[summarytools.](https://cran.r-project.org/web/packages/summarytools/vignettes/Introduction.html)** Package.
+Tutorial.
+Produce pretty summary tables and contingency tables.

 ## Data visualization

+**[ggplot2.](https://ggplot2.tidyverse.org/)** Package.
+Tutorial.
+By far the most popular package for data visualization in R. Look for visualization packages starting with "gg" - these contain custom functions to produce plots using ggplot2.

+**[corrplot.](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html)** Package.
+Tutorial.
+A package to easily produce beautiful and intuitive correlation plots.

 **[viridis.](https://www.r-bloggers.com/ggplot2-welcome-viridis/amp/)** Package.
 Tutorial.
 An introduction to using viridis as a package or within ggplot2 to create plots with beautifully matching colors.